MA Course

 If payment is not done by the end of the 3rd week the student is not allowed to continue studies in that semester.

-Exams & Evaluation
+Exams & Evaluation - in general

+The entrance examination is usually in June for studies commencing in September.
 Students will be notified of the exact dates by e-mail no later than 1 April.

+Examinations are held at the end of each semester in January and May.
+Students are notified of the content of the examination and the exact dates during the semester.
 Examinations are evaluated by five grades: 5, 4, 3, 2, 1 – 5 being the highest and 2 the poorest grade.
 1 is considered as fail.

-CONTENT OF THE ENTRANCE EXAMINATION
+CONTENT OF THE in-person ENTRANCE EXAMINATION IN THE PAST

 I ) Solfege-Music Theory Written Examination